Clarity logoClarity logoClarity

 The major ways stablecoins fail, from depegs to reserve opacity to smart-contract exposure, and how to evaluate them before parking cash.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 What Stablecoins Actually Are

-A stablecoin is a cryptocurrency designed to maintain a fixed value, typically $1.00 USD.
+A stablecoin is a cryptocurrency designed to maintain a fixed value, typically StablecoinRiskContent.00 USD.
 Unlike Bitcoin or Ethereum, which fluctuate freely based on market demand, stablecoins use various mechanisms to hold their peg.
 They're the bridge between traditional finance and crypto — the thing you convert to when you want to take profit, earn yield, or simply wait on the sidelines without exiting to fiat.

 But the mechanism that maintains the peg matters enormously.
 Not all stablecoins are created equal, and the differences can mean the difference between getting your money back and losing everything.